 SMOLLETT MAUSOLEUM, St Andrew's Parish Churchyard, Alexandria, West Dunbartonshire

 Listed B along with the church and churchyard.
+The church was seriously damaged by fire and subsequently demolished in the autumn of 2022.See index.asp?pageid=717443

 A vacated church that was successfully put to new usage (well for a while) was St Andrew's Parish Church in Alexandria in the Vale of Leven, about half way between Dumbarton and Loch Lomond.
 The church was built in 1840.
-It has been described as being of Gothic style, but it is much too plain for that.
+It has been described as being of Gothic style, but it was much too plain for that.
 Plainness does not necessarily mean boring.
-It is in fact a fine building.
+It was in fact a fine building.

 It is described as of a style considered Romanesque Revival.
 It has a shallow T-layout and straddles the rear wall of the churchyard.
 It is built of honey-coloured sandstone ashlar; ashlar dressings; zoomorphic, figuartive sculptures.
 It has a simple gabled entrance bay, Romanesque door; chevron moulding; colonnettes; hoodmould, zoomorphic labelstops; plaque in gablehead; cross finial; grotesque figurative corbel.
 Narrow bays, recessed niches.
 Arcaded blind window; hoodmould, grotesque labelstops; very weathered on left return.
 Grey slate roof, ashlar ridging.
 That zoomorphic refernces notes those strange monkey faces that peer from the parapets.
 All that wordy description conjures up something very interesting, architecturally as well as through the family connection.

 Yet it has for a long time been looking as though it is about to collapse.
 Trees sprout forth from its parapets, pushing apart those fine carvings.
 The council have been asked to attend to them.
 No action.
 While the grass may be cut, there appears to be a reticence to reach up, for that is all it takes, to saw off the offending growth.
 More than their job's worth?
+It has changed ownership over the years, but responsibility is queried.

 An eclectic combination of detaling.
 At first sight it appears like a detail from an Inca ruin in a jungle.
 There are monkeys on the side.
 The choice of imagery for a mausoleum is intriguing.
 This is not what one would expect of a family's last resting place.
 Perhaps they are indicating some exotic travel or colonial experience.